 Look through the two oculars (17) and move the ocular tubes (15) inwards or outwards by holding the prism housing (18) still and moving them in or out.
-The interocular distance is correct if the range of vision as hand, without touching one of the lenses, and use the
+The interocular distance is correct if the range of vision as viewed through the two oculars is complete and is united into a single image.
+The interocular distance should be individually set for each user.